 Change(s) in methodology, boundary, and/or reporting year definition?
 Details of methodology, boundary, and/or reporting year definition change(s) Row 1 Yes, a change in methodology For market-based Scope 2 emissions reporting, we have added use of a market-based grid electricity emission factor for our Vietnam manufacturing facility, in addition to prior use of market-based grid electricity emission factors for U.S. and Malaysia manufacturing facilities.
-For location-based Scope 2 emissions reporting, we have added use of eGRID2020 grid electricity location-based emission factors for U.S. facilities and IEA (2021) grid electricity location-based emission factors for non-U.S. facilities, rather than the prior use of GHG Protocol Purchased Electricity Tool (V.4.8.0).
+For location-based Scope 2 emissions reporting, we have added use of eGRID2021 grid electricity location-based emission factors for U.S. facilities and IEA (2022) grid electricity locationbased emission factors for non-U.S. facilities, rather than the prior use of GHG Protocol Purchased Electricity Tool (V.4.8.0).

-(C5.1c) Have your organization's base year emissions been recalculated as result of the changes or errors reported in C5.1a and C5.1b?
+(C5.1c) Have your organization's base year emissions and past years' emissions been recalculated as a result of any changes or errors reported in C5.1a and/or C5.1b?

-Base year recalculation Base year emissions recalculation policy, including significance threshold Row No, because the First Solar utilizes a 5% threshold for structural or methodology 1 impact does not meet changes that may justify recalculating base year emissions.
-Although our significance there was a methodology change for reporting year 2021, it did not threshold affect the base year because the Vietnam manufacturing facility was not in operation during the base year and the prior use of the GHG Protocol Purchased Electricity Tool was representative of the base year.
+Base year recalculation Base year emissions recalculation policy, including significance threshold Past years' recalculation Row 1 No, because the impact does not meet our significance threshold First Solar utilizes a 5% threshold for structural or methodology changes that may justify recalculating base year emissions.
+Although there was a methodology change for reporting year 2021, it did not affect the base year because the Vietnam manufacturing facility was not in operation during the base year and the prior use of the GHG Protocol Yes Purchased Electricity Tool was representative of the base year.